ultraseedbox/USB-Docs/UltraSeedbox Policies and Security/UltraSeedbox Policies/Data Handling Policy.md

 * **Collection**
   * This is created by the user and/or the user’s applications.
 * **Storage**
-  * UltraSeedbox Servers = Cleartext
+  * Ultraseedbox Servers = Cleartext
 * **Access and Reasons for Access**
 * User
-  * The user’s files are stored in one of the home folders in one of UltraSeedbox’s servers and are isolated from other users.
+  * The user’s files are stored in one of the home folders in one of Ultraseedbox’s servers and are isolated from other users.
 Only the user can access it.
-* UltraSeedbox team
+* Ultraseedbox team
   * This can be accessed for any support inquiries, with the user’s permission.
 * **Retention**
   * Indefinite until the user removes it.